The Bachelor of Arts in Applied Sociology program enables

 Completing a double major in sociology and another field is both feasible and beneficial.
 The skills and knowledge acquired as part of the bachelor's degree in sociology are highly valued in fields that involve working with diverse customers or clients or in jobs that require cultural sensitivity, due process and/or the responsible collection and analysis of data.
 Courses in some other majors can substitute for one or more required courses in the sociology major.
 For details, contact Friesen.

-The Bachelor of Arts in Sociology at The University of Tampa offers one of the few nationally accredited programs in applied sociology.
+The Bachelor of Arts in Applied Sociology at The University of Tampa offers one of the few nationally accredited programs in applied sociology.
 Students who concentrate in applied sociology develop the skills, practice and necessary information for pursuing careers in, for example, social work, social justice organizations, law, political and business administration, governmental and nonprofit management and operation, counseling, medical administration and delivery, and program evaluation.
 Further, students find opportunities to apply their sociological training through internships and applied research projects as well as annual conferences hosted by the Association for Applied and Clinical Sociology.

 Topics of Study